 If your Token Ring local area network uses locally assigned MAC addresses, you need to manually override the factory-assigned address for each board.
-Do this by entering the locally assigned addresses in the /etc/config/trconfig.options file, as described in "Modifying the trconfig.options File" on page 30.
+Do this by updating the Token Ring configuration to specify the locally assigned addresses, as described in "Updating the MAC Address."